Ääntäminen

 - The theoretical way of looking at things; something that exists only in idealized form.

-- (arts) An abstract work of art.
+- (art) An abstract work of art.

 - (real estate) A summary title of the key points detailing a tract of land, for ownership; abstract of title.